 2. Fruit Seccos: Sparkling fruit pearl and fruit sparkling wine

+Fruit wine can be the basis for fruit secco.
 Since 1971, only sparkling wines made from grapes can be called "sparkling wine".
-Therefore sparkling fruit wines, which are not from grapes, rather from other fruits, have to called “Secco” or “sparkling wine”.
-Berry or fruit sparkling wines present themselves today as fruity alternatives to sparkling wine and prosecco.
-Young, fresh fruit wines are mixed with about 4 g / l carbonic acid to produce fine-sparkling fruit sparkling wines.
+Therefore sparkling fruit wines, which are not from grapes, rather from other fruits, have to called “Secco”.
+Berry or fruit "sparkling wines" present themselves today as fruity alternatives to "the real" sparkling wine and prosecco.
+Young, fresh fruit wines are mixed with about 4 g/l carbonic acid to produce fine-sparkling fruit sparkling wines.
 In some cases, the natural carbonic acid collected during fermentation is added, which creates the fresh, fruity taste.

 3. Honey wine or met: Sweet pleasure with honey and yeast